evolutics/haskell-formatter/README.rst

     $ haskell-formatter --style my_style.yaml --input Input.hs --output Output.hs

 uses ``my_style.yaml`` as a style file.
-Such a file generally follows the `YAML format <http://en.wikipedia.org/wiki/YAML>`_.
+Such files are in the `YAML format <http://en.wikipedia.org/wiki/YAML>`_.
 The following is an `example style file <testsuite/resources/examples/default_style.yaml>`_, which at the same time shows the available keys with their default values.

 ..
 GitHub does currently not allow to include files with the reStructuredText directive ``include`` (https://github.com/github/markup/issues/172).